LewisResearchGroup/ms-mint/docs/python.md

 # Python Integration

 `ms-mint` backend can be imported as a python object and used in a python script or interactively in a Jupyter notebook environment.
+A typical workflow using the python API is described in the following:

     from ms_mint import Mint
     from glob import glob

-Fist, a mint object has to be initiated:
+Fist, the Mint class has to be instantiated:

     mint = Mint(verbose=False)